Rhubarb

 Rhubarb is low in fat, protein and carbohydrates and most of this carbohydrate content is fibre.
 Because of its tartness, however, it is usually combined with sugar in recipes – often quite a lot of sugar!

 When it comes to vitamins and minerals, rhubarb is a great source of vitamin K – crucial for blood clotting and healthy bones.
-It also has a lot of vitamin C, which is needed for damage repair in the body, for healthy bones and teeth, and it helps us absorb iron from our diet.
+It also contains vitamin C, which is needed for damage repair in the body, for healthy bones and teeth, and it helps us absorb iron from our diet.
 Rhubarb also contains small amounts of B vitamins and beta-carotene that your body turns into vitamin A.

 Perhaps surprisingly, rhubarb contains many minerals, such as iron, magnesium, manganese and potassium but only in small quantities.
 It is a rich source of calcium – but don’t get excited as our bodies can absorb only very little of it due to oxalic acid which rhubarb contains and which blocks calcium absorption to a large degree.